mkrnr/plover_mod_z/README.rst

 Plover Mod-Z
 ==========================

-A slight modification of the standard English steno layout included in Plover which replaces the top `S-` with `Z-`.
+This plugin for plover provides the *Plover Mod-Z* system which is a minor modification of the standard English steno layout.
+The only change is that the top S- is replaced with Z-.

-The main reason for this remapping is to align with the layout of the German Regenpfeifer layout.
+The motivation was to bring the English layout closer to the German Regenpfeifer layout.

+Since Z- is not present in the usual English layout, there are no conflicts with existing English dictionaries.

 Installation
 ------------